Inclusion and Diversity

 The Montessori Approach and Diverse Learning

-One of the powerful aspects of the Montessori approach is that it allows for different learning styles to flourish within the same classroom.
-We understand that different students have different ways of learning, some of them being culturally based.
-Our teachers and staff will all be trained in cross cultural communication regardless of background.
-We intend to honor and respect the different members of our community and know that each member is a valuable component of our school.
+One of the powerful aspects of the Montessori approach is that it allows for different students to flourish within the same classroom.
+We understand that different students have different ways of learning, including being grounded in different home cultures.
+We seek to honor and respect different members of our community and know that each member is a valuable component of our school.
 We support healthy cross-cultural relationships among all members of Urban Montessori.

 Greater access is built into our enrollment process by: